holepunchto/boot-drive/README.md

 # boot-drive

-Run an app from a Hyperdrive or Localdrive.
+Run an app from a Hyperdrive or Localdrive

 ```
 npm i boot-drive